nfrasser/ember-topcoat-components/README.md

 bower install ember-topcoat-components --save
 ```

-Then include it in in your HTML following the jQuery, Handlebars, and Ember:
+Then include it in your HTML following jQuery, Handlebars, and Ember:

 ```html
 <!-- Frameworks -->